strarsis/eyeglass-inline-svg/README.md

   background: inline-svg-file("./assets/svg/opt/test.svg") center no-repeat;
 }
 ````
-Using a variable is suitable for including the SVG background in a CSS3 multiple background, though extending is not possible then.
+Using a variable is suitable for including the SVG background in a CSS3 multiple background,
+though extending (see below) is not possible in the particular selector then.

 Using an inlined SVG multiple times
 -----------------------------------